Stable fixed points of combinatorial threshold-linear networks: Preliminaries

 \begin{definition} We say that a CTLN $(W,\theta)$ is {\it nondegenerate} if \begin{itemize} \item $\det(I-W_\sigma) \neq 0$ for each $\sigma \subseteq [n]$, and \item for each $\sigma \subseteq [n]$ and all $i \in \sigma$, the corresponding Cramer's determinant is nonzero: $\det((I-W_\sigma)_i;\theta) \neq 0$. \end{itemize} \end{definition} Note that almost all CTLNs are nondegenerate, since having a zero determinant is a highly fine-tuned condition.
 The notation $\det(A_i; b)$ denotes the determinant obtained by replacing the $i^{\text{th}}$ column of $A$ with the vector $b$, as in Cramer's rule.
 In the case of a restricted matrix, $((A_\sigma)_i;b_\sigma)$ denotes the matrix obtained from $A_\sigma$ by replacing the column corresponding to the index $i \in \sigma$ with $b_\sigma$ (note that this is not typically the $i^{\text{th}}$ column of $A_\sigma$).

-When a CTLN is a nondegenerate, there can be at most one fixed point per support.
-Specifically, if $x^*$ is a fixed point with support $\sigma$, then for all $i \in \sigma$, we have $x^*_i=x^\sigma_i$ where

-and for all $k \notin \sigma$, we have $x^*_k=0$.
-Thus, to characterize the fixed points of a CTLN $(W,\theta)$, it suffices to study the collection of fixed point supports; we denote the set of all such supports as

-Note that we omit $\theta$ from the notation $\FP(W)$ because the value of $\theta >0$ has no impact on the fixed point supports, it simply scales the precise value of the corresponding fixed points.

-In \cite{fp-paper}, multiple characterizations of $\FP(W)$ were developed for threshold-linear networks in general as well as CTLNs specifically, including a variety of graph rules for CTLNs.
+In \cite{fp-paper}, multiple characterizations of $\FP(W)$ were developed for nondegenerate threshold-linear networks in general as well as CTLNs specifically, including a variety of \emph{graph rules} for CTLNs.
 As an immediate consequence of one of these characterizations, it was shown that $\sigma$ is the support of a fixed point, i.e.\ $\sigma \in \FP(W)$, precisely when \begin{itemize} \item[(1)] $\sigma \in \FP(W_\sigma)$, and \item[(2)] $\sigma \in \FP(W_{\sigma \cup \{k\}})$ for every $k \notin \sigma$ \end{itemize} (see \cite[Corollary 2]{fp-paper} for more details).
 We say that $\sigma$ is a \emph{permitted motif} of $W$ when it is a fixed point of its restricted subnetwork, so that condition (1) holds.
+This condition is satisfied whenever the fixed point corresponding to $\sigma$ has strictly positive entries within $\sigma$, i.e. when $(I-W_\sigma)^{-1}1_\sigma > 0$ (see Equation~\eqref{eq:x_sigma^*}).

-And we say that a permitted motif $\sigma$ \emph{survives} to support a fixed point in the full network when condition (2) is satisfied.
+Given a permitted motif $\sigma$, we say that $\sigma$ \emph{survives} to support a fixed point in the full network when condition (2) is satisfied.
 Note that whether a subset $\sigma$ is permitted depends only on the subgraph $G|_\sigma$ (and potentially the choice of parameters $\varepsilon$ and $\delta$), while its survival will depend on the embedding of this subgraph in the full graph.

-We say that $\sigma$ is a \emph{stable motif} if it is a permitted motif and all the eigenvalues of $-I+W_\sigma$ have negative real part (or equivalently all the eigenvalues of $I-W_\sigma$ have positive real part).
+We say that $\sigma$ is a \emph{stable motif} if it is a permitted motif and its corresponding fixed point is stable, which occurs when all the eigenvalues of $-I+W_\sigma$ have negative real part (or equivalently all the eigenvalues of $I-W_\sigma$ have positive real part) by Theorem~\ref{thm:stable-TLN}.
 Thus, stable motifs are the only candidate subsets for supporting stable fixed points, but whether they actually survive to yield stable fixed points of the full network will depend on their embedding.